getfem/getfem/doc/sphinx/source/userdoc/model.rst

 Generic elliptic brick
 ----------------------

-This brick add an elliptic term on a variable of a model.
+This brick adds an elliptic term on a variable of a model.
 The shape of the elliptic term depends both on the variable and a given coefficient.
 This corresponds to a term: